DhanyaHN/Scrabble/README.md

 # Scrabble

-This code parses the whole dictionary
+This code pass through the whole dictionary for each run of the code

-sort it according to the rank
+sort words inside it according to the rank

-then compare from top to bottom with each word matches the words in the hand.
+then compare from top to bottom with each word can be made by the charecters in the hand.

 returns the list of possible words rank wise